mariyajosh/mariyajosh/README.md

 - 👋 Hi, I’m @mariyajosh
-- 👀 I’m interested in  problem solving and Backend Development
+- 👀 Interested in problem solving and Backend Development
-- 🌱 I’m currently learning Micronaut, AWS and front-end technologies.
+- 🌱 Currently learning Micronaut, AWS and front-end technologies.
 - 💞️ I’m looking to collaborate on ...

 <!---